dome9/dome9_tools/dome9_s3_logger/README.md

 ## Post-Install - Configure Dome9 to send events to the new SNS Topic

+### Verify Lambda Execution Role Permissions
+* Ensure the new Lambda Execution role has permissions to put objects in the S3 bucket specified during the CloudFormation deployment.

 ### Set up a Notification Policy for Continuous Compliance Findings
 1. In CloudFormation, find the stack that was designated for Dome9 compliance results and click the **Outputs** tab.
 1. Copy the **InputTopicARN** value.